tejanidhi/flask-film/README.md

 # flask-film
-This contsins backend code for the short film app named FilmNagar.
+This contains backend code for the short film app named FilmNagar.